lakshmansoma26/CAP6415_F25_project-Generated-Content-Detector/README.md

 - These robustness measurements provide a baseline that will be compared against future CNN-based detectors and hybrid forensic + CNN models in later weeks.

+  ## Week 5 – CNN-Based Detector (ResNet-18) and Inference

+In Week 5, a deep learning model was introduced to significantly improve AI-generated image detection performance and make the system usable on individual images.

+### ResNet-18 Training

+A ResNet-18 model (pretrained on ImageNet) was fine-tuned on the cashbowman dataset:

+- Train / test split: `data/raw/train` and `data/raw/test`
+  (`real` vs `fake` folders).
+- Data augmentation:
+  - Resize to 256×256
+  - RandomResizedCrop(224)
+  - Random horizontal flip
+  - Normalization with ImageNet mean and std
+- Optimizer: Adam (lr = 1e-4)
+- Loss: CrossEntropyLoss
+- Epochs: 15, batch size: 32

+Best test accuracy: **~0.8564**, compared to ~0.71 for the classical + DCT SVM baseline.

+Training history is saved in:
+- `results/week5_cnn_resnet18_metrics.csv`

+The best model checkpoint is saved in:
+- `results/models/resnet18_best.pth`

+### Single-Image Prediction (CLI Tool)

+To make the system more practical, a single-image inference script was
+added:

+python src/predict_cnn.py --image path/to/image.jpg